• Skip to primary navigation

 1. Cut meat into cubes, onion into small cubes, same with carrots, pepper, and celery.

-2. In a large pot, heat one tablespoon of oil and brown the meat 2 minutes per side over medium-high heat.
+2. Heat one tablespoon of oil in a large pot and brown the meat for 2 minutes per side over medium-high heat.
 Add the onion and season with salt, seasonings, and pepper.
 Let sauté for about 5 minutes.

 3. Add carrots and celery, sauté for 3 minutes, stirring occasionally.